The following is a partial transcript of the July 22, 2007, edition of "FOX News Sunday With Chris Wallace":

-"FOX NEWS SUNDAY" HOST CHRIS WALLACE: With us now to discuss that new tape from Osama bin Laden and an overview of the war on terror is Fran Townsend, the president's homeland security adviser.
+"FOX NEWS SUNDAY" HOST CHRIS WALLACE: Well, joining us now to discuss the latest assessment of the terror threat to the U.S. is Fran Townsend, the president's homeland security adviser.

-WHITE HOUSE HOMELAND SECURITY ADVISER FRANCES FRAGOS TOWNSEND: Good to be with you.
+WHITE HOUSE HOMELAND SECURITY ADVISER FRAN TOWNSEND: Good to be here, Chris.

 (BEGIN VIDEO CLIP)